Entropy Rate Maximization of Markov Decision Processes under Linear Temporal Logic Tasks: Preliminary

 The joint entropy can also be directly extended to a discrete time stochastic process $\{X_k\}$.
 Intuitively, it provides a measure for how \emph{unpredictable} the process is.
-However, joint entropy $H(X_{0},X_{1},\dots,X_n)$ usually diverge when $n$ goes to infinitely.
-Therefore, for infinite processes, one usually use the \emph{entropy rate} instead of the joint entropy. \begin{mydef}[Entropy Rate] The entropy rate of a stochastic process $\{X_k\}$ is defined as
+However, joint entropy $H(X_{0},X_{1},\dots,X_n)$ usually diverges when $n$ goes to infinity.
+Therefore, for infinite processes, one usually uses the \emph{entropy rate} instead of the joint entropy. \begin{mydef}[\bf Entropy Rate~\cite{thomas2006elements}]\upshape The entropy rate of a discrete-time stochastic process $\{X_k\}$ is defined as